craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

 Start Crafter CMS
 -----------------

-After performing the upgrade steps listed above (either by running the upgrade script from a new bundle or, by running the upgrade script from your current install) you may now start Crafter CMS by running the ``startup.sh`` script.
+After performing the upgrade steps listed above (either by running the upgrade script from a new binary archive or, by running the upgrade script from your current install) you may now start Crafter CMS by running the ``startup.sh`` script.

    .. code-block:: bash